 When I got a lava shell massage, the therapist lightly massaged my body, using the long traditional strokes of Swedish massage while holding the shells.

 What I liked was how the clam shell fit into the palm of her hand, so I could feel both the heat of the clam shell and the touch of her fingertips.
 They are also highly polished, so they glide easily over the skin and feel very nice.
 I also liked the fact that the Lava Shells held their heat longer than stone, so she didn't have to interrupt the massage to switch out the stones as often.

-The Lava Shell massage was very soothing and gentle, and is a good choice if you like heat and just want to relax.
-I wouldn't get it if I had specific muscle aches and pains that wanted the therapist to address, it might be better to use a combination of deep tissue work and hot stones.
+The Lava Shell massage is very soothing and gentle, and is a good choice if you like heat and just want to relax.
+If you have specific muscle aches and pains that you want the therapist to address, it might be better to use a combination of deep tissue work and hot stones.

 Most therapists use hot stones to warm up the muscles, then work more deeply with their hands.
 They also place the stones on your belly, in the palms of your hands, even between your toes.
 So get hot stone massage if you want more of a deep tissue massage.
 The quality of a hot stone massage, however, is highly dependent on the therapist's technique.